Doctoral Internship Training Program

 Staff Meetings: Interns participate in weekly staff meetings, during which time all members of UC CAPS come together to check in on how we are feeling, discuss news related to CAPS and the greater UC community, introduce and discuss new policies and procedures, discuss ways that we are collaborating with campus partners, and recognize positive actions taken by fellow CAPS members.
 All CAPS members, including permanent staff, training staff, and support staff are included in this meeting.

 Clinical Team Meetings: Clinical team meetings occur weekly.
 They are a part of interns’ supervision hours, given that the content of these meetings includes presentation and discussion of complex, challenging, or high-risk cases that clinicians have encounters.
 In these meetings, trainees and staff members consult with each other and give feedback to each other.
-The entire clinical staff is broken into two separate groups to facilitate small-group discussion.
+The entire clinical staff is broken into separate groups to facilitate small-group discussion.

 Intern/Training Director Check-In: This meeting is discussion based, and intended to be a way that interns have regular, formal contact with the Training Director.
 The content includes exploring how interns are feeling with their transition to UC CAPS, discussing their goals for themselves during the year, as well as progress they are making, processing challenges that arise, as well as providing space for professional development concerns or other topics that arise.

-Intern Meeting/Self-Care Time: Interns are provided one hour every 2 weeks to spend time together, share more of themselves with each other, and form trusting bonds with each other and support each other during this unique and intense time of training in their lives.
+Intern Meeting/Self-Care time: Interns are provided one hour every 2 weeks to spend time together, share more of themselves with each other, and form trusting bonds with each other and support each other during this unique and intense time of training in their lives.
 If interns prefer, they may spend this time separately focusing on self-care activities.

-Although CAPS offers a well-rounded training for interns to grow in their skills as generalists, we also provide specialty training in trauma-informed care.
+Trauma Informed Care: Although CAPS offers a well-rounded training for interns to grow in their skills as generalists, we also provide specialty training in trauma-informed care.
 The ARISE program supports students who have experienced sexual assault or gender-based violence.
 The ARISE program reduces barriers to treatment for these students and provides them with specialized care.
 Interns are welcome to work with ARISE clients as part of their specialized trauma training.
 Our trauma focused treatment includes trauma recovery groups that run each semester, ongoing liaisonships with Title IX, and connection to advocate resources available to students on campus.

-CAPS offers opportunities for interns to participate in suicide prevention and mental health promotion efforts with campus and community partners.
+Suicide Prevention and Mental Health Promotion: CAPS offers opportunities for interns to participate in suicide prevention and mental health promotion efforts with campus and community partners.
 We provide the Question, Persuade, Refer training (QPR) to many of our campus partners.
 Interns are welcome to learn and facilitate suicide prevention trainings, and are provided opportunities to collaborate with university mental health groups such as the Bearcat Support Network or the Mental Health Champions.

 Hours, Schedule, and Benefits

 The CAPS internship is a full-time, paid, 2000-hour experience, of which 25%, or 500 hours, must be direct service or “face-to-face psychological services to patients/clients.”
 These hours are based on APA recommendations as well as requirements in the State of Ohio for licensure purposes.
 Be aware that some U.S. states and Canadian provinces require different numbers of face-to-face psychotherapy hours for licensure.
 Interns are responsible for ascertaining the requirements of specific states in which they may wish to practice in the future, and for meeting those requirements.
-It is best to plan to accumulate the majority of these clinical hours during Fall and Spring semesters, since CAPS typically sees fewer clients in the summer.
+It is best to plan to accumulate the majority of these clinical hours during Fall and Spring semesters, since CAPS typically sees fewer clients in the summer and over winter break.
 Additionally, with August orientation, no-show appointments, semester breaks, University holidays, and vacations, it is important for interns to accumulate the required clinical and total hours in a deliberate, planned manner.

-Direct Service Hours
+Direct Service Hours:

 2 Hours: Emergency Coverage (occurring in Spring semester)